KimMatt/RLbook2020-exercises/RL_nbandits/exercises.md

 The result was consistent with the first experiment.
 Thus, we can see that the constant update method performs better for a nonstationary problem where the optimal arm is subject to change.

-With a constant method new rewards are factored in with equal magnitude to old rewards.
-In sampling methods, the weight of new rewards are diminished each time a step is taken because k grows larger with each step, so when the optimal move changes at a constant rate it's difficult for the sampling method to take enough steps to make enough of a change to its policy.
-In fact, as time goes on, it should get worse at this.
+With a constant method new rewards are weighed in with equal magnitude to the policy.
+In sampling methods, the weight of new rewards are diminished as time increases because k grows larger with each time step.
+When the optimal arm changes it's difficult for the sampling method to take enough steps to make enough change to its policy to reflect this.
+As time goes on, the sampling method actually get worse at this.
+This is because it's slowing down the rate of change to its policies while the optimal arm's rate of change is random.

 This lead to a curiosity of what would happen if the weight of old rewards diminished over time?